Simoparn/Bookmarkerwebapp/README.md

 #### Notifications for email
 -Error notification if attempting to use any email service besides Mailtrap or Sendgrid.
 ### Database structure
+#### Database structure for user management
 Several users can have the same address (family members etc.)

+#### Database structure for importing and showing bookmarks in the service
+bookmark -> unique URLs, have a human-readable name tagsofbookmarks -> all folder hierarchies used for bookmarks, described as a string "parentfolder childfolder" etc. This is needed because many users can use identical folderhierarchies bookmarksofusers -> bookmarks are always related to a certain user and a certain folder

+Redundant records are deleted automatically from bookmarksofusers when the relevant records are deleted from tagsofbookmarks and bookmark tables.
 ## Directories

 ### index.php